Please see here for our efforts on UN Global Compact

 We are making efforts to improve corporate value by appropriately responding to information needs of stakeholders.

-With the aim of having all employees of the Group understand and work toward realizing the SDGs as if it were their own, we have been promoting various in-house dissemination measures since FY2018.
+With the aim of having all employees of the Group understand and work toward realizing the SDGs as if it were their own, we have been promoting various in-house dissemination measures.

 In an effort to raise awareness of the SDGs, a column dedicated to the SDGs has been serialized since the October 2018 issue.
 Translated versions are forwarded to overseas bases, and dissemination efforts have been made within the company using internal notices, etc.